-http://tb.ohchr.org/default.aspx
+10 http://tb.ohchr.org/default.aspx

-reports by UN Special Procedure mandate holders and the UPR Working Group on a case-by-case basis, as they have been published.
+two remaining parts (UN Special Procedures and UPR), IDSN has monitored the content of individual reports by UN Special Procedure mandate holders and the UPR Working Group on a case-by-case basis, as they have been published.
 Once the Index is fully functioning, and includes data from other important mechanisms such as the UPR, it will provide a solid basis for effective monitoring for concerned stakeholders.